WajahatJunaidKhan/github-crawler/README.md

 ---

+#### Result CSV File is present in the artifact it can be as accessed by Actions-> Workflow-> Success Run-> Artifact-> click to download

 ## Overview

 This repository contains the implementation of a **GitHub Crawler** that fetches repository information (repo ID, full name, stars, URL, last scraped timestamp) using **GitHub's GraphQL API** and stores it in a **PostgreSQL database**.